A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

-Although extantness has been singled out as a key property, a similar argument may be made for the truth of a statement, whose abstraction can be denoted as $\A_T$.
+Although extantness has been singled out as a key property, a similar argument may be made for the `truth' of a statement, whose abstraction can be denoted as $\A_T$.
 Like extantness, the object $\PP\circ\A_T(w)$ may not exist for every $w$, and the trivially true object is $\PP\circ\A_T(1)$.
 Let us label all properties of this sort, `$I$-extantness', since their enumeration in terms of common words is not of interest here.
 For any $I$-extant abstraction $\A_I$, we call $\tilde{\C}^{i_1\ldots i_n}_W$ the restricted class of generalised objects, $c_I$.

 A formula is now derived, which is able to distinguish between objects that are $I$-extant and those that are not, by virtue of their mathematical existence.
-Consider the case that $\PP\circ\A_I(w_1)$ exists, but $\PP\circ\A_I(w_2)$ does not. $w_1$ must contain an addition property, $\A_{I'}$, that is not present in $w_2$.
+Consider the case that $\PP\circ\A_I(w_1)$ exists, but $\PP\circ\A_I(w_2)$ does not.
+Since the objects are characterised by the operators that appear in the generalised construction of Eq.~(\ref{eq:c}), $w_1$ must therefore contain a special property, $\A_{I'}$, that is not present in $w_2$.
 Unlike $\A_I$, it is not required that $\A_{I'}$ occur in a particular spot in the list of abstractions that comprise $w_1$.
 Nor is there a restriction in the construction of an inverse, which would prevent a commutator notation being employed.

 Let $w_1$ be represented by a collection of objects defined by: $w_1=\{\A_{I'}\circ\A\circ\cdots,\A\circ\A_{I'}\circ\cdots,\mbox{etc.}\}$.
 That is, $w_1$ takes the form of a set of generalised objects, $c$, but for the replacement of an operator, $\A$, with $\A_{I'}$.
-It is important to note that the $\A_{I'}$ that distinguishes $w_1$ from a non-extant object, such as $w_2$, is particular to $w_1$.
-For an object $c$ to be extant, it would have to include an abstraction $\A_{I'}^c$, specific to $c$; otherwise, any object related to $c$ in any way would also be extant, which doesn't reflect the behaviour expected of extant objects in the universe.
+It is important to note that the particular $\A_{I'}$ that distinguishes $w_1$ from a non-extant object, such as $w_2$, is specific to $w_1$.
+For an object $c$ to be extant, it would have to include an abstraction $\A_{I'}^c$, specific to $c$; otherwise, any object related to $c$ in any way would also be extant, which would not reflect the behaviour expected of extant objects in the universe.
+In commutator notation, one would need to write out a geometric composition of the form: